esa/pagmo/doc/sphinx/documentation/population.rst

          v = pop.mean_velocity()

    .. attribute:: champion
+      :noindex:

-      Returns a copy of the *population* :class:`champion`
+      Returns a copy of the *population* :class:`PyGMO.champion`

    .. attribute:: problem
+      :noindex:

       Returns a copy of the :class:`problem` in the *population*

-      NOTE: since it is only a copy that is returned it is impossible to set the bounds of a problem in a population directly.
+      NOTE: since it is only a copy that is returned, it is impossible to modify a problem in a population directly.
 The following code is thus WRONG as it changes the bounds of an instance of the problem that is created on the fly and then destroyed